nikosdaridis/bybit-perpetuals-trading-bot/README.md

 <p align="center">
 DISCLAIMER

-This software is for educational purposes only and is intended for use with a DEMO account only.
+This software is for educational purposes only.
 DO NOT use this software with a real trading account or real funds.
 Doing so will result in significant financial loss.

 By using this software, you acknowledge and agree that: